mattismoel/lectigo/README.md

 ## Building the project

 The repository does not contain the executables for the application.
-These can be build using the following Makefile command:
+These can be built using the following Makefile command:

 ```bash
 $ make build
 ```

-This creates a directory called `bin` wherein all the binaries can be found for MacOS, Linux and Windows.
+This creates a directory called `bin` wherein all the binaries can be found for MacOS, Linux, and Windows.

 ## Usage

-The project can be run either by the executable (with `make run` or direct call on the executable in `bin` directory) or the `go run` command.
-Generally the executable will be faster.
+The project can be run either by the executable (with `make run` or direct call on the executable in the `bin` directory) or the `go run` command.
+Generally, the executable will be faster.

 ### Examples